Stonemannn/Transformers/README.md

 # Transformers
-A repo for the transformers class presentation and project
+A repo for the transformers class paper presentation and project

+## Project: Instagram Caption Generator

+## Paper Presentation: FlashAttention2